 Paper is one of the most common things people consume in their daily lives.
 Although the digital world has reduced the need for writing paper, it is still widely used for the printing of information materials and the production of various items.

 In comparison to other waste materials, waste paper can be recycled relatively easily and successfully.

 THE PROBLEM OF WASTE PAPER IN EUROPEAN COUNTRIES

-The European population and society’s standard of living have grown rapidly in recent decades with municipal and manufacturing waste also increasing.
+The European society’s standard of living have grown rapidly in recent decades with municipal and manufacturing waste also increasing.